It was starting to seem like summer would never end, Tuesday a storm

 opposite bank where it’s easily over my head.

-rock west face of the Narrows, Kat hesitates about halfway
+rock west face of the Narrows, Kat hesitates about halfway across the river

 (waist deep). |